BartlettJE/statsresdesign/docs/10-BayesEst.md

 ### Independent activity (Coleman et al., 2014)

-For an independent activity, we will use data from the study by [Coleman et al. (2014)](https://psyarxiv.com/k5fp8/).
+For an independent activity, we will use data from the study by @coleman_absorption_2019.
 Coleman et al. contains two studies investigating religious mystical experiences.
 One study focused on undergraduates and a second study focused on experienced meditators who were part of a unique religious group.

 The data set contains a range of variables used for the full model in the paper.
 We are going to focus on a small part of it for this exercise, but feel free to explore developing the full model as was used in study 1.
 The key variables are: